TylerLeonhardt/talk-proposals/bio.md

 ## 1. 3rd person general

-Tyler is a developer on the PowerShell team at Microsoft.
+Tyler is a software engineer on the PowerShell team at Microsoft.
 In addition to PowerShell itself, he works on the Visual Studio Code extension for PowerShell, helped ship the PowerShell experience in Azure Functions v2,